-The Supervisory Research and Analysis Unit conducts research and analysis to support the Federal Reserve System's supervisory efforts, the System's development and implementation of regulatory policy, and the System's formation of monetary policy.
+The Supervisory Research and Analysis Unit conducts research and analysis to support the Federal Reserve System's supervision and regulation efforts, and its work on identifying and analyzing potential risks to financial stability.

 Guidance for appeals of material supervisory determinations process, consistent with sections 309 of the Riegle Community Development and Regulatory Improvement Act of 1994, 12 U.S.C.
 Section 4806 as detailed in SR 95-18 (SUP)